Omid2831/Movie-Haven/.github/ISSUE_TEMPLATE/teach.md

-name: "👨‍🏫 Teach"
+title: "[TEACH]"
-about: "Create a new teaching request"
+---
-title: "[TEACH] "
+name: "📌 Task"
-labels: ["teach", "documentation"]
+about: "Create a new task, feature, or refactor request"
 assignees: []
 ---